What Is The Difference Between CompTIA A+ Core 1 and Core 2?

 • Career Progression: The A+ certification provides an avenue for career advancement and enables you to explore new job opportunities.
 It also helps you stay current with emerging technologies and industry trends, keeping your skills sharp.

-• Increased Earning Power: Certified A+ professionals are in high demand and often command higher salaries than non-certified peers.
-This certification gives you leverage in salary negotiations and better benefits packages when seeking new employment.
+• Increased Earning Power: Certified A+ professionals are in high demand and often command higher salaries than their non-certified peers.
+This certification gives you leverage in salary negotiations and provides access to better benefits packages when seeking new employment.

 Study and Preparation Strategies